-I originally designed this chevron blanket as a baby blanket because I was itching to make something with this vibrant color combo (I share more about that story in the video tutorial)!
+I originally designed this chevron crochet blanket pattern as a baby blanket because I was itching to make something with this vibrant color combo (I share more about that story in the video tutorial)!
 But the beautiful thing about a chevron blanket is that it is highly versatile.
 Add a chevron or two and several more rows and you’re able to adjust the size just as you see fit – and I show you just how to do that in this crochet blanket pattern.
 I’m so excited to share with you this Jabble Chevron Blanket free crochet pattern!

 Chevron Blanket Free Crochet Pattern Notes & Tips: